“Ala Matwala Barfi” – Diet Guru Avni Kaul decodes if Eating Barfi and Weight Loss Can Go Hand in Hand

 Over centuries, barfi has been part of Indian traditions.
 It is a symbol of celebration which is regularly eaten.
 In today’s times when we are bound to spend an extended time working on the desk and get a limited opportunity for physical activities, a large percentage of the city population suffers from lifestyle diseases like diabetes and obesity.
 Should we forget to celebrate with our favourite Barfi for the sake of our health?

-India’s most celebrated Nutritionist and Dietitian Avni Kaul says “No, because though barfi has high carbohydrate levels, the sweet has many good nutrients too.
+India’s most celebrated Nutritionist and Dietician Avni Kaul says “No, because though barfi has high carbohydrate levels, the sweet has many good nutrients too.
 Most importantly, it’s a far better food compared to any commercially made fast or junk food”.
 In this article, Nutritionist Avni Kaul shares some of the health benefits of barfi and decodes the secret if barfi and weight loss can go hand in hand.

 Nutritionist Avni Kaul shares that if you are fond of barfi, try to opt for homemade coconut barfi made with jaggery instead of refined sugar.
 She shares that Coconut contains a considerable amount of healthy minerals like manganese, copper, and iron.